Fondateur, auteur, rédacteur @Word Shaper

 Don’t worry, it won’t necessarily mean packing everything in so you can show up at an audition for The Voice.
 In her book, Trouver son Ikigai (Find your Ikigai), author Christie Vanbremeersch explains that it requires “moving from a feeling of precariousness and impoverishment to happy frugality”.
 In fact, those who are passionate about their work usually are willing to make financial sacrifices.
-You find your Ikigai when you prioritise your personal development rather than material things.
+You find your Ikigai when you prioritize your personal development rather than material things.
 When you understand your purpose, you can achieve balance in your personal and your professional life, all the while accepting the idea that earning less may help you to live a better life.

 So how do you figure out your Ikigai?

 Okay, let’s put theory into practice.
 The Japanese method involves asking yourself four important questions so you can determine your Ikigai and your purpose.
 Your answers will in theory overlap in the middle.
-If you are to answer these questions in a meaningful way, you will need to take time to reflect, so that you know what you really want.
-The objective isn’t to answer as quickly as possible, but to really think about your responses, whether that takes you a few days or even a few weeks.
+If you are to answer these questions in a meaningful way, you will need to take time to reflect, so that you know what you want.
+The objective isn’t to answer as quickly as possible, but to think about your responses, whether that takes you a few days or even a few weeks.

 1. What do you like doing?

 Make a list of everything that brings you joy on a daily basis.
 Don’t put any limits on this list.
 Write it all down.
 You could also think about who you are jealous of and why.
-Ikigai specialists say that finding the right path sometimes means going through pain, frustration, anger or other difficult feelings, which can be unpleasant at first, but is helpful when you are initiating change.
+Ikigai specialists say that finding the right path sometimes means going through pain, frustration, anger, or other difficult feelings, which can be unpleasant at first, but is helpful when you are initiating change.

 2. What are you good at?

 You may not notice, but people probably give you compliments all the time.
-Maybe they appreciate your cooking, athleticism, creativity or musical talent.
-Perhaps you are known for your people skills: being a good listener, being patient, kind or generous.
+Maybe they appreciate your cooking, athleticism, creativity, or musical talent.
+Perhaps you are known for your people skills: being a good listener, being patient, kind, or generous.
 Try to identify the areas that require these specific abilities.

 3. What do you do that helps you to earn a living?